Explore Our Affordable Courses

 • Article 368 provides two kinds of amendment procedures

-• Some provisions can be amended by a special majority of the Parliament
+• Certain provisions can be amended through a special majority vote in Parliament.

-• Few provisions can be amended by a special majority of the Parliament and with the ratification by half of the total states.
+• a few provisions can be amended by a special majority of the Parliament and with the ratification by half of the total states.

 Parliamentary form of Government

-• The Indian Constitution has preferred the British Parliamentary System (Westminster model) of government over the American Presidential System of government, where Executives remain responsible to the Parliament.
+• The Indian Constitution has opted for the British Parliamentary System (Westminster model) over the American Presidential System, ensuring that the Executive is accountable to the Parliament.

 • However, India adopted the Republic Head (Elected) in place of the Monarchical head of the British who comes to the office by birth.